kitchell/Diffusion_Scripts/README.md

 ##4.
 Split the bvec and bval shells
 1. cd into the main folder: Cadaver_diffusion
 2. edit the shell_splitting_batch script to have the correct subjects (you can do multiple at once)
-3. run ./shell_splitting_batch
+3. run `./shell_splitting_batch`

 ##5.
 Run dtiinit
 1. cd into the main folder: Cadaver_diffusion
 2.  edit the dtiinit_batch script to have the correct subject number
-3.  make sure matlab is loaded and run ./dtiinit_batch
+3.  make sure matlab is loaded and run `./dtiinit_batch`
 4.  once done check the quality of the data using dtiFiberUI (from [vistasoft](http://web.stanford.edu/group/vista/cgi-bin/wiki/index.php/MrDiffusion#Software_Set-Up), run in matlab, )

 ##6.
 Run [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) (this can also be run earlier)
 1. edit the run_freesurfer script to have the correct subj number and the correct output/error names
-2. run the script using qsub: qsub run_freesurfer
+2. run the script using qsub: `qsub run_freesurfer`
 3. this should run freesurfer and place the subject files in Karst/Applications/FS_subjects

 ##7.
 Check Freesurfer output [helpful guide](http://vitallongevity.utdallas.edu/cnl/wp-content/uploads/2015/10/FREESURFER_GUIDE_CNL_2015Oct.pdf)
-1. load freesurfer:
+* load freesurfer:
 ```
   module load freesurfer
   export SUBJECTS_DIR=/N/u/kitchell/Karst/Applications/FS_subjects
   source $FREESURFER_HOME/SetUpFreeSurfer.sh
 ```
-2. cd into the scripts folder of the subject
+1. cd into the scripts folder of the subject
+2. check if recon-all finished without error: `tail -1 recon-all.log`
-3. check
+3. check for large surface defects: `cat recon-all.log | grep "DEFECT"`
+  The presence of a lot of defects with more that a few thousand vertices suggest the columentric segmentation may be rough
+4. check Talairach transform: `cat recon-all/log | grep "TalAviQA"`
+  If the value is above .96 it is probably ok, if not follow [this tutorial](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/Talairach_freeview) to edit the Talairach transform
+5. check the various volumentric and surface outputs:
+      1. edit the subject nuame in the check_freesurfer script in the Cadaver_diffusion folder
+      2. run `./check_freesurfer` this will load the necessary files into freeview
+      3. check whether the brainmask.mgz file adequately removes the skull and other non-brain tissue
+      4. check how well the white matter parcellation did wm.mgz
+      5.

 ##8.
 Create white matter mask
 1. in the Cadaver_diffusion folder, edit create_wm_mask for the correct subj. number